-My friend, if you have not yet given possibility of Him being terrified or your life to Christ, if you have not tasted the wonderful joy of knowing that your sins are forgiven and you are at peace with God, I invite you to do it now, before it is forever too late.
+My friend, if you have not yet given your life to Christ, if you have not tasted the wonderful joy of knowing that your sins are forgiven and you are at peace with God, I invite you to do it now, before it is forever too late.
 "Behold, now is the accepted time; behold, now is the day of salvation."
 (2 Corinthians 6:2) "O taste and see that the LORD is good: blessed is the man that trusteth in him."
 (Psalm 34:8)

-Understanding Personality of Cod
+Understanding Personality of God